• Skip to primary navigation

 • The smallest size is written first with all other sizes written in the brackets.
 6-12Months [1-2yrs, 3-4yrs, 5-6yrs, 7-8yrs, 9-10yrs].

-• To keep the bobble motif on the sleeves I had to write the instructions for the sleeves separately for each size.
+• To keep the bobble motif on the sleeves of this crochet kids sweater, I had to write the instructions for the sleeves separately for each size.
 Make sure you follow the sleeve instructions for the size you are doing.

 Collar